jamarino/IntervalTree/README.md

 ## Thread Safety

-Concurrent reads are safe, but adding intervals requires exclusive access.
+Tree-initialization, triggered by the first query after an `.Add()` invocation, is _not_ thread safe.
+Subsequent concurrent queries are safe.
+Adding new intervals requires exclusive access, followed by a single query to re-initialise the tree before releasing exclusive access.
 It is up to the consumer to enforce synchronization controls.
 Consider using something like [ReaderWriterLockSlim (Microsoft)](https://docs.microsoft.com/en-us/dotnet/api/system.threading.readerwriterlockslim).

+> **Warning**<br>
+When using trees in a concurrent environment, please be sure to initialise the trees while still holding exclusive access.
+Do this simply by performing a `.Query()` invocation, before yielding exclusive access.
+Do this after initial load and after any later modifications via calls to `.Add()`.

 ## TODO list